 If the health of you and your St. Patrick’s Day party guests is important to you, maybe now is a great time to purchase organic beer!
 Pesticides used to cultivate the crops that make some beers are bad for you and bad for the environment.
 Although some chemicals in your beer might be unavoidable – or are worth the risk because you love the taste of your beer so much – even cutting back on the chemicals in your beer can be good for you.
 Check the label and find out what you are really putting into your body when you have a drink.
 Less is more when it comes to your beer.

 Stay Green By Donating A Car And Helping Children

 The less chemicals we consume or pass through the exhaust of our vehicle the better off we will all be.
 While making an effort to stay green this St. Patrick’s Day, take a look in your driveway and ask yourself if there is something more you could be doing.
-If you are ready to trade that gas guzzling vehicle for a more eco-friendly model, consider donating your car to Wheels For Wishes, which benefits Make-A-Wish and can help children in your community with life-threatening medical conditions receive a wish!
+If you are ready to trade that gas guzzling vehicle for a more eco-friendly model, consider donating your car to Wheels For Wishes, which benefits Make-A-Wish and can help children in your community with critical illnesses receive a wish!